linux923344/ts3-server-updater/README.md

 ```

-If You wanna contact with me write to me on private message or yorunepl@xmpp.jp
+If You wanna contact with me write to me on private message or write to y0rune@aol.com